nesterone/sf-eng-init-bazzika/00-bootcamp/06-our-model-of-collaboration/our-model-of-collaboration.md

 ### Trainee to Mentor

-1. Trainees are doing exercises in their forks and pull request them to mentor for review
+1. Trainees are doing exercises in their forks and create pull requests to mentor for review
     * [task is completed](http://c2.com/cgi/wiki?TaskCompleteDefinition) only if mentor merged it to his repository and closed corresponding issue
-1. Trainee merges his competed tasks from mentor's repo after each milestone
+1. Trainee merges his completed tasks from mentor's repo after each milestone
-1. Trainees may contribute to learning program but providing pull request to mentor's master branch
+1. Trainees may contribute to learning program by providing pull request to mentor's master branch

 ### Mentor to Trainee

 1. Mentor provides updates in course content
-1. Mentor provides additional exercise's content and send pull requests to trainees repos
+1. Mentor provides additional exercises ontent and send pull requests to trainees repos

 ## Repositories organization